How to Find and Evaluate Off-Market Properties: A Guide for Investor-Focused Agents

 - Estimate repair range using a conservative band, not a single number.

-- Call out visible red flags: roof, foundation, water intrusion, or unsafe conditions.
+- Call out visible red flags such as roof, foundation, water intrusion, or unsafe conditions.

 - Check for title and lien risks early and note what needs verification.

-- Define the exit plan: hold, flip, or hybrid, and keep it realistic for that area.
+- Define the exit plan and keep it realistic for that area.

-- State your next required data point, such as access, photos, or contractor walkthrough.
+- State the next required data point, such as access, photos, or contractor walkthrough.

 - Summarize the decision: pass, pursue, or pursue only if the seller meets a price band.